Lets Talk About e-Scooters

 I personally think they are an accident waiting to happen.
 I’ve seen so many people on them going waaay too fast past young kids and underage kids riding them.
 I see far more negatives than positives.

-Sarah82 asked about 2 years ago
+Sarah82 asked over 2 years ago

 Hi there Sarah